APN promotes Kwahu Summit at US-Africa Leaders Summit

 The ASP conference held at the conference room of the National Geographic in Washington DC, brought together African business leaders in the US and across the African continent.

-APN’s message was presented in the strongest terms, urging participants to plan their participating forthwith.
+APN’s message was presented in the strongest terms, urging participants to plan their participation forthwith.

 The Kwahu Summit will be a platform where African leaders from diverse areas of national endeavour will gather each year to expedite the implementation of the agreed initiatives within the AfCFTA and shape the Africa Agenda for Action.